eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/6_project_organization.md

 - `└──` means "last item in this folder"
 - Indentation shows what's inside what - further right means deeper inside

-**This is your entire digital filing cabinet.** When you save a file, you're putting it in one of these *directories*.
+**On the diagrams above is  your entire digital filing cabinet.** When you save a file, you're putting it in one of these *directories*.

 ## How to organize your projects

 A lot of us have a habit of leaving files where they first landed when we downloaded them from the internet, which is often either `Downloads` or `Desktop` folder.
 (My Downloads folder, for example, has almost 500 files, some of which are more than 7 years old 🫠)

-So, it might feel tempting to just keep all you files in a ways shown below.
+So, it might feel tempting to do the same with your python projects and just keep all you files in a ways shown below.
 ```
 Download/
 ├── Untitled-0.ipynb